OpenFreeEnergy/openfreeenergy.github.io/_posts/2025-12-19-benchmarking.md

 To our knowledge, this is the first study to report binding free energy benchmarks on a cross-company collection of proprietary datasets.
 We couldn't have done it without the hard work of our partner companies!

-The results of this [industry benchmarking study](https://chemrxiv.org/engage/chemrxiv/article-details/6936e3bda10c9f5ca1e61f71) are available now as a preprint.
+The results of this industry benchmarking study are now available [as a preprint on ChemRxiv](https://chemrxiv.org/engage/chemrxiv/article-details/6936e3bda10c9f5ca1e61f71).